Friday, October 25, 2013

 If you are new to the island, I recommend that you rent to begin with to be sure you have found the perfect place for your dream home.

-Of course if you have been a frequent visitor to the island you probably have all that information and you can go directly to purchasing or building.
-In our case we decided to build, as we couldn't find the perfect place already built.
+Of course, if you have been a frequent visitor to the island, you probably have all that information, and you can go directly to purchasing or building.
+In our case, we decided to build, as we couldn't find the perfect place already built.

-Day one January 15th 2007
+Day one, January 15th 2007

 If you are buying a lot, do your homework.
-It's a really good idea to have a recent land survey to ensure you are purchasing the correct lot, and that you will be building within the actual boundaries of the lot.
+It's a really good idea to have a recent land survey to ensure you are purchasing the correct lot and that you will be building within the actual boundaries of the lot.

 Mistakes do happen!
 We know of a few instances where owners started a house but on the wrong lot, or were in the process of purchasing a lot or a house and discovered the "sellers" did not actually have the legal right to sell the property.

-Digging down to bedrock - they dug down 13 feet
+Digging down 13 feet to bedrock.

-Before you actually get to start on your project, obtaining a building permit and having your plans approved can take awhile but eventually you'll be ready to start.
+Before you actually get to start on your project, obtaining a building permit and having your plans approved can take a while, but eventually, you'll be ready to start.

 Blocks are quickly rising up!

-Now permits in hand you are ready to clear the property and construct a solid foundation.
-No, you don't have to actually do the work, the crew will do it for you.
+Now permits in hand, you are ready to clear the property and construct a solid foundation.
+No, you don't have to actually do the work; the crew will do it for you.

-You can satisfy yourself with watching.
+You can satisfy yourself by watching.
 (But be sure to wear your supervisory hard hat and carry a clipboard.
 You want to project the right impression that you know exactly what you are doing.)

 Pouring the roof